CentreForDigitalHumanities/Gephi/Introduction.md

 ![Picture4](/img/Picture4.png)

 We want to start by roughly spatializing our network, and running the more precise algorithms later on.
-Tick the Approximate Repulsion and Dissuade Hubs boxes and click Run.
+Tick the `Approximate Repulsion` and `Dissuade Hubs` boxes and click `Run`.
 It will look like the Big Bang will take place on your screen.
-Let this run for a little while, until the network barely moves anymore, then Stop the algorithm.
+Let this run for a little while, until the network barely moves anymore, then `Stop` the algorithm.

 If you’re feeling experimental, try ticking other options and see how the network changes.